MasamiY0shida/Motion-Planning-Code/CodeInstructions.md

 - **Visualization**: If you have a visualization tool like RViz set up with MoveIt!, you can set `execute` to `true` to see the robot perform the actions.
 - **Debugging**: Use `ROS_INFO`, `ROS_WARN`, and `ROS_ERROR` for debugging output.
-- **Metrics Analysis**: After running simulations, review the printed metrics to analyze performance and discrepancies.

-By following this guide, you should be able to run and test various scenarios in the motion planning simulation.
-Adjust the parameters as needed to explore different configurations and action sequences.
+- **Metrics Analysis**: Focus on the output of the `printMetrics` function for a quick and comprehensive understanding of the simulation results.

+## Support

+If you encounter issues or have questions, please refer to the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) for guidance on setting up your environment, creating packages, and working with nodes.
+You can also open an issue on the GitHub repository or contact the maintainer.

+---

+By following this guide, you can easily adjust the simulation parameters or define manual tests, run the motion planning simulation, and analyze the results.
+The `printMetrics` function provides a concise and comprehensive summary, which is especially useful for reviewing the overall performance and outcomes of your simulations.